 Also a rc2014 target ROM subtype acia85 has been provided to allow on-the-metal embedded applications to be written.
 The full 32kB of ROM and 32kB RAM is then available, with the option to toggle out the ROM if needed for CP/M or similar systems.

-Within z88dk the mbf32 math package has been optimised to support 8085 undocumented instructions.
+Within z88dk the mbf32 floating point math package has been optimised to support 8085 undocumented instructions.

 The z88dk sccz80 C compiler is used for 8080, 8085 and Gameboy Z80 CPUs.
 This compiler is supported by the z88dk classic library.
-Over the past few weeks, I’ve reworked all of the sccz80 compiler support primitives (called
+Over a few weeks, I reworked all of the sccz80 compiler support primitives (called

 l_ functions) to make them reentrant, and to optimise them for the respective CPU.